-To work out how to make your displays connect with consumers, think about what your product means to people.
+To work out how to make your in store promotional displays connect with consumers, think about what your product means to people.
 If you are selling something to do with cleaning, for example, you might want to consider that customers don’t enjoy the activity associated with your product.

 It makes sense, therefore, to sell it based on how convenient it is and how it will shorten the time they need to spend using it.
-A good display might therefore be based around words like ‘quick’ and ‘easy’, showcasing visuals that immediately suggest convenience.
+A good in store promotional display might therefore be based around words like ‘quick’ and ‘easy’, showcasing visuals that immediately suggest convenience.

 If you’ve grabbed a consumer’s attention, you then need to be able to quickly convey why they should buy your product.
-Your display can’t contain an essay on the advantages of making a purchase, so emphasise one or two benefits in a simple manner.
+Your in store promotional displays can’t contain an essay on the advantages of making a purchase, so emphasise one or two benefits in a simple manner.
 Remember, consumers are likely to make most of their purchasing decisions on the spot, so if you can highlight a unique advantage your product has, that might be enough.